-Selling, general and administrative ("SG&A") expenses increased by \$6.0 million in the first quarter of fiscal year 2016 compared to the same quarter of fiscal year 2015.
-This was primarily due to higher support costs related to our new enterprise resource planning ("ERP") software, increased environmental remediation costs of \$2.3 million and expenses related to our acquisition of Triune Systems, L.L.C. ("Triune") of approximately \$1.0 million.
+Selling, general and administrative ("SG&A") expenses increased by \$3.0 million in the second quarter of fiscal year 2016 compared to the same quarter of fiscal year 2015.
+This was primarily due to higher litigation costs, higher costs associated earn-out liabilities, and higher support costs related to our new enterprise resource planning ("ERP") software, partially offset by lower stock-based compensation expense.
 We expect amortization costs associated with our new ERP software to be approximately \$0.6 million in subsequent quarters.
+In the third quarter of fiscal year 2016, we expect our SG&A expenses to decline as we benefit from the reduction in force executed during the second quarter of fiscal year 2016.